Online video contests

 - REWARD, REWARD, REWARD: This is by far the most important item to look at if you are running a competition in a low-cost environment.
 Make sure your prize is attractive, fits your audience and is clearly visible on your competition post.

-- Audience: Depending on the type of contest you want to run, you will probably reach different type people and the number of videos submitted will vary depending on the target.
-The communities you should target in priority are the “enthusiastics” who are those people who love to share about your products or the competition topic and here is why:
+- Audience: Depending on the type of contest you want to run, you will probably reach different types of people and the number of videos submitted will vary depending on the target.
+The communities you should target in priority are the “enthusiasts” who are those people who love to share about your products or the competition topic and here is why:

 - They will be more than happy to show off their latest purchase (motorbike exhaust, surfboard, brand new facial toner…)